 Yet another sweet ricotta recipe for Easter!
-For this post I strayed away from my family's Sicilian traditions in order to share with you a traditional Italian Easter dessert from my husband's side of the family.
+For this post I strayed away from my family's Sicilian Easter recipes in order to share with you a traditional Italian Easter dessert from my husband's side of the family.

 Sweet Ricotta Easter Calzone, also referred to as pizza di ricotta dolce, is what his family prepares for Easter each year.
-And since it is made with one of my favorite ingredients, I just had to add it to my repertoire of ricotta treats!
+And since it is made with one of my favorite ingredients, I just had to add it to my repertoire of favorite Italian ricotta recipes!

 Here are some interesting facts about Canadian eggs: